Breastfeeding: Support, Challenges, and Benefits | Pediatric Collection

 5. HealthyPeople.gov.
 2020 Topics and Objectives.
 US Department of Health and Human Services. https://www.healthypeople.gov/2020/topics-objectives/topic/maternal-infant-and-child-health/objectives.
 Accessed 7-3-2018

-A print version of this collection will be available on shopAAP in August.
+A print version of this collection is available on shopAAP.

 How to Establish a Breastfeeding-Friendly Pediatric Office